Delightful Adventures

 Nisha’s book is packed with over 90 delicious plant-based Instant Pot recipes that you can make today.
 It contains something for everyone, from breakfasts, sides, comfort foods, desserts, and tons more.

-Don’t let those long lists deter you, anyone can make these recipes, from Instant Pot beginners to the seasoned pros!
+Don't let those long lists deter you, anyone can make these recipes, from Instant Pot beginners to seasoned pros!

 The hardest thing about the recipes in this book will be deciding what to make first, which is the exact dilemma I faced when deciding which recipe to share with you!